- Assistant Professor

 - B.A. – Biology, Philosophy (1992); Mount Holyoke College (including semesters abroad with Sea Education Association’s Sea Semester, and the School for Field Studies’ Turk’s and Caicos program).

-The UCF College of Sciences and UCF Department of Biology hosted ‘A Knight for the Sea Turtles’ in Melbourne Beach on Friday, November 18, 2016.
-The event celebrated UCF’s partnership with the U.S. Fish and Wil...
+The University of Central Florida College of Sciences and Department of Biology hosted ‘A Knight for the Sea Turtles’ in Melbourne Beach on Friday, November 18, 2016.
+The event celebrated UCF’s partners...
 Read more

 Story by Zenaida Gonzalez Kotala, UCF Today As many as 200 loggerhead sea turtle nests and 550 green turtle nests were estimated to have been lost in central and southern Brevard County because of Hurricane Matthew.
 Each...
 Read more